 GNWT-INF is completing infrastructure upgrades and constructing a 914-metre runway extension at the Inuvik Airport.
 This project includes necessary upgrades to the drainage system that will change the paths and discharge locations of runoff from the Inuvik Airport and upland areas.
-Defined ditches will be constructed to the east, west, and south of the airport to transport runoff to Dolomite Lake or East Lake.
-The approximate project footprint and approximate project area boundaries are shown on Figure 1-2.1 Construction will require vegetation clearing, grubbing, soil excavation, grading, and installation of erosion control measures in the ditches by heavy equipment.
-Maintenance of the drainage ditches after construction is complete may require removing snow, vegetation, debris, and sediment build-up from culverts and ditches, regrading ditches, and repairing ditches with rock, riprap, or hydroseeding with a native grass mix.
+Defined ditches were constructed to the east, west, and south of the airport to transport runoff to Chii Zhit Van (also known as Airport Lake or Dolomite Lake) and East Lake.
+The approximate project footprint and approximate project area boundaries are shown on Figure 1-2.1 Construction from 2025 to 2029 will require placement of additional granular material, paving, and electrical upgrades.
+Maintenance of the drainage ditches after construction is complete may require removing snow, vegetation, debris, and sediment build-up from culverts and ditches, regrading ditches, and repairing ditches with rock, riprap, or seeding with a native grass mix.

-Material from the quarry located near the airport will be used for embankment fill and screened rock in construction.
+Material from the quarry located near the airport was be used for embankment fill and screened rock in construction.
 A water licence and land use permit for activities completed at the quarries is not required (A. Macdonald, personal communication, 2023); therefore, most details about the quarry and quarry management are not specifically included in this plan.